 Setting up an iOS device for public use

-There are a number of system settings that can be configured when setting up an iOS device for use as a public kiosk.
+There are a number of system settings that can be configured when setting up an iOS/iPadOS device for use as a public kiosk.
 These are ones we recommend:

-The Notifications Tab that can be pulled down from the top of the screen now includes an "Edit" button, allowing visitors to enable a handful of notifications.
+The Notification Center overlay that can be pulled down from the top of the screen now includes an "Edit" button, allowing visitors to enable a handful of notifications or access the device camera.
 Some of these notifications can allow visitors to leave the app.

-Currently, the only way to fix this is to enable Guided Access or Single App Mode on your device.
-This will completely disable the Notifications tab so it cannot be opened.
+Currently, the only way to prevent access to the Notification Center is to enable Guided Access or Single App Mode on your device.
+This will completely disable the Notifications overlay so it cannot be opened.
+More information about Guided Access and Single App Mode can be found here and here.

 Disable Control Center